SkillsFundingAgency/das-ofsted-inspection-client/README.md

 provides a web interface to return a full list of latest OFSTED report scores, publication dates, ukprns and website links for providers

-### Find all the Ofsted Inspection Details required

 returns the following details

 ``` csharp